 There may be a number of circumstances that may limit a woman’s capacity for recovery after giving birth.
 These include pre-birth or pregnancy weakness.
 It may be constitutional or functional weaknesses.
 It could be difficulty getting pregnant and going through assisted reproduction therapy.
 It may be having many children, having children close together.
 It may even be difficulties during pregnancy or the birthing process, birth trauma, interventions or complications.
 Previous miscarriages, being an older mother, having a weak constitution or even having inadequate post-natal support may predispose women to a greater risk of post-partum symptoms.

 During birth women exert an enormous amount of energy, they experience sleep deprivation and usually experience blood loss.
-Post birth the new mums nurture the newborn through breast feeding, care for their every need, and will be experiencing sleep deprivation and fluid loss.
+Post birth, new mothers nurture the newborn through giving love, breast feeding and caring for their every need, while she is experiencing sleep deprivation and fluid loss.
 This can lead to weakness, fatigue, feelings of hopelessness, anxiety and isolation.